How Much Are Braces? Factors That Impact the Price of Braces

 Braces can also come with a hefty price tag, especially if your oral health issues are significant and you need to wear the devices for a long time.

 How much can you expect to pay?
-Let's break down the costs.
+Let's break down costs.

 Tooth-straightening method | Average national cost |